Don’t Get Scammed on Black Friday: How to Identify Deals vs. Duds

 Even the good deals aren’t necessarily “one-time-only.”
 If you think you’re seeing the same Black Friday deals year after year, you probably are.
 Retailers rerun the same (or even better!) deals each year — which means waiting an extra year might save you a few extra bucks, due to inflation and a potentially lower sale price.

-How to Become a Black Friday Sleuth
+How to Spot the Best Black Friday Deals

 So how do you know if it’s a deal or a dud?